devopsdays/docker-hugo-server/README.md

 This repository supplies the Docker Hub container located at https://hub.docker.com/r/devopsdays/docker-hugo-server/ .
-Docker Hub will automaticaly update the creation of the Docker image when it detects any changes made to this repository.
+Docker Hub will automatically update the creation of the Docker image when it detects any changes made to this repository.

-**devopsdays/docker-hugo-server** is an installation of Hugo release 0.16 running on Alpine Linux release 3.4.
+**devopsdays/docker-hugo-server** is an installation of Hugo release 0.18 running on Alpine Linux release 3.4.